IS ASPARTAME O.K. DOCTOR?

 Headaches/migraines, dizziness, seizures, nausea, numbness, muscle spasms, weight gain, rashes, depression, fatigue, irritability, tachycardia, insomnia, vision problems, hearing loss, heart palpitations, breathing difficulties, anxiety attacks, slurred speech, loss of taste, tinnitus, vertigo, memory loss, and joint pain.

-Brain tumours, multiple sclerosis, epilepsy, chronic fatigue syndrome, Parkinson’s disease, Alzheimer’s, mental retardation, lymphoma, birth defects, fibromyalgia, and diabetes.
+Brain tumors, multiple sclerosis, epilepsy, chronic fatigue syndrome, parkinson’s disease, alzheimer’s, mental retardation, lymphoma, birth defects, fibromyalgia, and diabetes.

 Aspartame is made up of three chemicals: Aspartic acid, phenylalanine, and methanol.
 The book, “Prescription for Nutritional Healing”, by James and Phyllis Balch, lists aspartame under the category of “chemical poison.”
 As you shall see, that is exactly what it is.

 SUMMARY OF HOW ASPARTATE (AND GLUTAMATE) CAUSES DAMAGE